pavankarthik21/Sentiment-LSTM-Market-Forecaster/README.md

 ## How to run (simple)
-1) Make sure Python is installed.
+1) Make sure Python and all requirements are installed.
 2) Run: `python main.py`
+3) Run 'index.html' to view results

 ## Why this is interesting
 Most models use only price.
-Adding news sentiment makes the signal less noisy.
+Adding news sentiment makes the signal less noisy and more accurate prediction.

 ## Project Overview